Border: Carnival: Background and release

 On March 25, 2021, Belift Lab announced that Enhypen would make their comeback at the end of April.
 A trailer titled "Intro : The Invitation" was released on April 5, announcing that their second extended play Border: Carnival.
 On April 8, it was announced that the album pre-orders had surpassed 370,000 copies in three days.
 Prior to its release day, album pre-orders had surpassed 450,000 copies.
 The EP was released in conjunction with its lead single "Drunk-Dazed" on April 26.
 On May 4, the group received their first ever music show win on SBS MTV's The Show with "Drunk-Dazed".
 This was soon followed by wins on Show Champion and Music Bank.
 Border: Carnival debuted at number one on the Oricon Albums Chart, becoming the band's first chart-topper in Japan, with over 83,000 copies sold.
-On May 25, Border: Carnival debuted at number 18 on the Billboard 200 chart.
+On the chart dated May 29, 2021, Border: Carnival debuted at number 18 on the Billboard 200 chart.